Signs & Symptoms of Illness

-Infants demonstrate illness in various ways.
-The following are some indicators to watch for:
+Infants show that they are ill in many ways.
+Some indicators to watch for:

-- Your infant refuses feedings or eats less than usual
+- Your baby refuses feedings or eats less than usual

 - Frequent watery stools